fikritaufiq/Load-Test-Homework10/README.md

 Requirement:
-use Jmeter 5.6.2
+- Use Jmeter 5.6.2
-Postman for execute and to sync body to jmeter
-This is just a practice assignment, if I'm wrong please forgive me Thank's
+- Use Postman